Virtualization-projects/rancher-labs-wiki/Service-Discovery-API-reference.md

 * Starting container n=scale instances with options defined in launch config.
 If no scale option is specified, one container is started per service

 6. Active service can be deactivated using **service.deactivate** API
-7. If user wants to rebuild the service (say, after bumping up the scale parameter), **service.restart** should be called for the active service.

 API Targets, Fields (* - required) and Actions
 ----------